Children from the poorest households benefit the least from national public education funding – UNICEF

 - However, nearly one-third of countries spend less than 15 per cent of their public education funding on the poorest.
 Among low-income countries, this share of countries is strikingly high at 80 per cent.

-- In 1 out of 10 countries, learners from the richest households receive four or more times the amount of public education spending compared to learners from the poorest households.
+- In 1 out of 10 countries, learners from the richest households receive four or more times the amount of public education spending compared to learners from the poorest households in 10 per cent of countries.

 - Appeals for education in emergencies often receive just 10 to 30 per cent of the amounts needed, with significant disparities across countries and regions.